ronakjoshi21/Web_XQL_Scanner/README.md

-Made with ❤️ by Mitanshu Patel
+Made by - Ronak Joshi
-Connect on LinkedIn (www.linkedin.com/in/mitanshu-patel-090a61286) | Follow on GitHub (https://github.com/meet-pat)
+- Connect on LinkedIn (www.linkedin.com/in/ronak-joshi-199426364) | Follow on GitHub (https://github.com/ronakjoshi21)